 This is by no means the first time the Truth War has intruded into the church.
 It has happened in every major era of church history.
 Battles over the truth were raging inside the Christian community even in apostolic times, when the church was just beginning.
 Scripture indicates that false teachers in the church immediately became a significant and widespread problem wherever the gospel went.

 In fact, ever since that day in the garden when the serpent tempted Eve, he has relentlessly attacked the truth with lies, using the same strategies over and over to sow doubt and disbelief in the human mind.
-He questions the truth God has revealed, “Has God indeed said, ‘You shall not eat of every tree of the garden’?”
+He questions the truth God has revealed, “Did God actually say, ‘You shall not eat of any tree in the garden’?”
 (Genesis 3:1).

 Scripture makes it very clear.
-In the Epistle of Jude, for example, we have an urgent mandate from God Himself to do our part in the Truth War.
+In the Epistle of Jude, for example, we have an urgent mandate from God himself to do our part in the Truth War.
 In fact, Jude’s whole point in writing was to remind believers of their duty to fight for the truth.
-The Holy Spirit, through the pen of Jude, is urging Christians to exercise caution, discernment, and courage, because “certain men have crept in unnoticed ... ungodly men, who turn the grace of our God into lewdness and deny the only Lord God and our Lord Jesus Christ” (Jude 4).
+The Holy Spirit, through the pen of Jude, is urging Christians to exercise caution, discernment, and courage, because “For certain people have crept in unnoticed who long ago were designated for this condemnation, ungodly people, who pervert the grace of our God into sensuality and deny our only Master and Lord, Jesus Christ.”
+(Jude 4).

 This battle for the truth is vital.
 Truth is the only thing that can liberate people from the bondage of sin and give them eternal life (John 8:32, 14:6).
 That is precisely what Paul meant when he said the gospel is the power of God unto salvation (Romans 1:16; 1 Corinthians 1:18).
 Truth (the simple truth of the gospel, to be specific) is necessary for salvation.
-“For ‘whoever calls on the name of the Lord shall be saved.’
-[But how] shall they call on Him in whom they have not believed?
-And how shall they believe in Him of whom they have not heard?
-And how shall they hear without a preacher?”
+“For ‘everyone who calls on the name of the Lord will be saved.’
+How then will they call on him in whom they have not believed?
+And how are they to believe in him of whom they have never heard?
+And how are they to hear without someone preaching?”
 (Romans 10:13–14).
 Scripture is clear about this: There is no hope of salvation apart from hearing and believing the truth about Christ.